Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction: High-temperature effective theory

 We now assign a background field to the scalar field

 resulting in masses for the spatial and temporal gauge bosons respectively

 The tree-level potential for the field $v_3$ at the soft scale is then given by

 Note that as explained above, the marginal operators with coefficients $c_{2n}$ are suppressed in the HT expansion and hence of higher order, and included only for inspecting departure from the HT regime at large field values.
-As observed in e.g.\ ref.~\cite{Kierkla:2022odc}, the phase transition in the model under consideration requires a cubic term, which is not present in eq.~(\ref{Veff:softTree}).
 In order to obtain a cubic term, we have to integrate out the gauge field modes, resulting in a new EFT expansion for the effective potential and the effective action.
-This is a generic feature of models where the tree-level potential does not include a barrier required for first order phase transition~\cite{Ekstedt:2020abj,Gould:2021ccf, Ekstedt:2022zro,Lofgren:2023sep,Gould:2023ovu}.
+This is a generic feature of models where the tree-level potential does not include a barrier\footnote{ As $\lambda_3$ is negative, strictly speaking, we already have a barrier in the potential of eq.~(\ref{Veff:softTree}), but the correction of the cubic term was observed to be large \cite{Kierkla:2022odc}. } required for first-order phase transition~\cite{Ekstedt:2020abj,Gould:2021ccf, Ekstedt:2022zro,Lofgren:2023sep,Gould:2023ovu}.
 Since all the masses in this theory are formally soft, it is not immediately obvious that we can integrate out the gauge modes.
 We return to the issue of mass hierarchies in section~\ref{sec:scale-shifters}.

 Integrating out the gauge field modes at one-loop order results, together with the tree-level term of the soft scale EFT, in the leading order contribution of the final EFT expansion \footnote{ Note that this potential should not be confused with the $V^{\rmii{LO}}$ potential of eq.~\eqref{eq:RG-potential}, as $V_3^{\rmii {EFT, LO}}$ uses the full matching relations, whereas $V^{\rmii{LO}}$ does not (see section~\ref{sec:compare3D4D}). }